Sir-Tobias/SoftwareQualityAssuranceCAGroup7/TaskEstimation.md

 - Plan the resources needed
 - Decide the work scope

-### Challenges faced in Traditional Estimation
+#### Challenges faced in Traditional Estimation

-- Needs all the requirements before estimating ]
+- Needs all the requirements before estimating.
-- Too much time spent on estimation
+- Too much time spent on estimation.
-- There is a re-estimation of the entire project if one requirement is changed
+- There is a re-estimation of the entire project if one requirement is changed.
-- In traditional estimation only a manager or expert will make the estimation
+- In traditional estimation only a manager or expert will make the estimation.

-### Types of Agile Estimation
+#### Types of Agile Estimation

-- Story point estimation
+**Story point estimation**

     Relative estimation means that you judge how big or complex a task is with respect to other tasks within your sprint.
 One of the unit of complexities that can be used in this is story point estimation.